Life began in Richmond, Virginia, a former capital of the Confederacy.

 If a reader derives pleasure OR is exposed to new information OR their emotions and thoughts are provoked causing them to rethink past interactions ...
 BONUS!

-Sheltered by loving parents, grandparents and other family and friends, I was unaware of the nastiness of segregation until I reached junior high school.
+Sheltered by loving parents, grandparents and other family and friends, I was unaware of the ugliness of segregation until I reached junior high school.

 I thought my grandmother preferred sitting in the first seat behind the rear exit of the bus because it provided quick egress.
 That was OUR seat and I went straight for it whenever I rode the bus with her.
 Little did I know, the choice was not ours!